 The deduction did not appear anywhere on the Benjamin funeral home official fees list at the time.

 What services are covered by the Ontario funeral home law

-Sanche, the lawyer for Benjamin’s, maintained the fee was talked about during the Zoom call.
-But the BAO’s lawyer told the judges the transcript of the conversation doesn’t mention it.
+Sanche, the lawyer for Benjamin’s, maintained the Foundation was talked about during the Zoom call.
+But the BAO’s lawyer told the judges the transcript of the conversation doesn’t mention any fee.